 If $G$ denotes a distribution whose goodness of fit we wish to assess, the kernel-based quadratic distance can be employed for constructing a test statistic by measuring the distance between the sample data and the target distribution.
 This is known as the one-sample case.
+Let $G$ denote the $d$-dimensional normal distribution $N_d(\vect{0}, \mat{V})$.
 Consider $H_0: F=G$ versus $H_1:F\not=G$ and let $\vect{x}_1, \ldots, \vect{x}_n \sim F$ independent identically distributed (i.i.d.) observations, with cumulative distribution function (c.d.f.) $\hat{F}$.
 By centering $K$ with respect to the distribution $G$, the KBQD can be written as \citep{Lindsay2014}

 Then, the corresponding $V$- and $U$-statistics are given by